Invoca/developer-docs/source/api_documentation/calls_in_progress_api/_update_external_unique_id.rst

   This example uses ``PUT`` requests, but we will also accept ``POST`` requests with the same request format (JSON).

-  Example of updating a call's external uuid:
+  Example of updating a call's external unique id:

   Endpoint: